 Closure of a group training organisation

-A group training organisation (GTO) must inform the Department of Education and Training immediately of any matters that may materially affect its on-going operations and/or financial viability.
+A group training organisation (GTO) must inform the department immediately of any matters that may materially affect its on-going operations and/or financial viability.
 The department will liaise with the chair of the GTO's board of directors on any matters that may have the potential to impact on the financial viability and/or capability of the organisation.

 In the event of the closure or pending closure of a GTO, the department's primary concerns will be to ensure: